 TCGA92/S138A

-In this example the conditions for an earn-out right being treated as a security by TCGA92/S138A are not met - the deferred consideration could be satisfied either in shares or in cash.
-The right cannot be treated as a security even though the deferred consideration is actually satisfied in shares.
-The possibility of the receipt of cash means that the right is not an ‘earn-out right’ - TCGA92/S138A (1)(d).

-Illustrative indexation factors have been provided for the purposes of this example only.
-Indexation allowance does not apply to Capital Gains Tax disposals from 2008-09.
+This example illustrates the most common type of transaction.
+The consideration to be received is immediate cash, immediate shares and an unascertainable deferred amount of shares.

+NOTE From 6 April 2008 only companies and other concerns within the charge to Corporation Tax may be able to claim indexation allowance, see

+FACTS

-In year 0 the taxpayer acquires all the shares in T Ltd for £100,000.
+In year 0 V Ltd acquires all the shares in T Ltd for £100,000.

-In year 10 the taxpayer sells all the shares in T Ltd at arm’s length to P Ltd.
+In year 10 V Ltd sells the shares in T Ltd at arm’s length to P Ltd.

 The consideration is

-cash 500,000, plus
+cash £500,000, and

-80,000 shares in P Ltd at market value of £2.25 each (total £180,000), plus
+80,000 shares in P Ltd at market value of £2.25 each (total £180,000), and

-the right to two payments of future consideration, the amount depending on future profits of T Ltd, to be satisfied either by the issue of shares in P Ltd, or in cash if P Ltd so decides.
+the right to two payments of deferred consideration, the amount depending on future profits of T Ltd, to be satisfied only by an issue of shares in P Ltd.

 The market value of the right to deferred consideration at the time of disposal is agreed by Shares and Assets Valuation at £300,000.

-The further consideration is paid in the form of shares.
-In year 11 shares in P Ltd to the value of £202,940 (73,000 shares at £2.78 each) are issued to the vendor in part satisfaction of the right to deferred consideration.
-The market value of the remainder of the right at year 11 is agreed by Shares and Assets Valuation at £90,000.
+In year 11 shares in P Ltd to the value of £202,940 (73,000 shares at £2.78 each) are issued to V Ltd in part satisfaction of the right to deferred consideration.
+The market value of the remainder of the right in year 11 is agreed by Shares and Assets Valuation at £90,000.

 In year 12 shares in P Ltd to the value of £118,440 (47,000 shares at £2.52 each) are issued in full satisfaction of the remainder of the right to deferred consideration.

-P Ltd is a quoted company.
-But the conditions for the earn-out right to be treated as a security by TCGA92/S138A are not met.
+P Ltd is a company whose shares are quoted on the Stock Exchange.
+All of the conditions are satisfied and the earn-out right is treated as a security by TCGA92/S138A.

 COMPUTATIONS